 If you do have to raise pH, you can use a base addition instead of an acid addition.

 Quick Tip: If your pH is behaving strangely or giving you difficulty, you might have a carbonates problem.
-Check out what that means and how to fix it here.

 The key to EC is dilution